CSCfi/rems/docs/ga4gh-visas.md

 The GA4GH Visas are used also by the entitlement push to [EGA](https://ega-archive.org/).

 The normal flow is such that:
 - The entitlement push is configured to the REMS instance configuration.
 See [configuration.md](configuration.md) for the necessary configuration.
-NB: Remember to enable the EGA support also by `:enable-ega true`.
+NB: Remember to enable the EGA support also by adding `:enable-ega true`.
 This is done only once.
 - The handlers must each link their ELIXIR user accounts to an EGA user account (an external process).
 - The handlers must each log in to REMS, and from the Profile page fetch a new EGA API-Key for themselves.
 - Subsequently, when the handler approves an application, their ELIXIR ID and their EGA API-Key will be used to push the entitlement to the configured EGA server in the background.
 The EGA will display the rights, and allow downloading of data after some delay.